vjik/telegram-bot-api/README.md

 composer require php-http/curl-client httpsoft/http-message
 ```

-In this case, `TelegramBotApi` instance will be created as follows:
+In this case, a `TelegramBotApi` instance can be created as follows:

 ```php
 use Http\Client\Curl\Client;